 The answer is simple.

 There is something in them that speaks to something in you.
-You can't put a word on it, but people waste a lot of font trying to do so.
+You can't put a word on it, but people waste a lot of energies trying to do so.
 You can't cite an emotion.
 You can't give a link to a feeling or give receipts to a memory, but we spend an extraordinary amount of time trying to get people to see our favorite artists in the same light as we do.
 We spend hours trying to use numbers and words to illustrate the emotional connections we have to our favorite artists and we continue to come up short.
-This is why stan wars go back and forth forever because deluded people are trying to convince other deluded people to subscribe to their delusions.
+Stan wars go back and forth forever because deluded people are trying to convince other deluded people to subscribe to their delusions.

 Stans see what they want to see and believe what they want to believe.
 They believe that flop singles were actually buzz singles”.
 The believed that poorly sold tour dates were canceled due to a “scheduling conflict”.
 They will spend all day bragging about a #1 music video on iTunes but will not talk about why the last album didn’t sell.
 They’ll brag about having a song in the Top 500 in Botswana but will not talk about why their favorite can’t sell out a free concert.
 Stans latch on to a few small victories without ever having a rational defense for the many epic failures.
-Theoretically, if you are true stan who chooses to argue with people everyday you should have logical response for any criticism without using a gif or the words “You Mad?”
+Theoretically, if you are true stan who chooses to argue with people every day you should have logical response for any criticism without using a gif or the words “You Mad?”

 Some people are very weak-minded and will let the words and actions of stans dictate how they feel about a particular artist.
 There's a good chance that these people were already looking for an excuse to hate anyway, but nonetheless the over-zealousness of stans can backfire.
 As much as you love something you can also get sick of it if you spend all day arguing, researching, dragging, and making Power Point presentations about it.
 Stan wars turns something that’s supposed to positive (art and entertainment) into something negative because you’re no longer a fan.
 You’re a critic, a publicist, a marketing executive, and an A&R person.
 Stanning ends up becoming a job that can distract you from all of the joys of being a music fan.

-Stan wars are less about the artist you stan for and more about talking over other people and having your tastes validated.
+Stan wars are less about the artist you stan for and more about verbally battling other people and having your tastes validated.
 100 people can listen to the same song at the same time and get 100 completely different interpretations of the song.
 The way entertainment is received is subjective, yet we spend hours a day trying to turn opinions, interpretations, and assumptions into absolute facts.
 We want our favorite artists to do well, but moreover, we want our tastes validated.
 We want the Grammys and the Billboard charts to agree with us that we stan for the best artist in the world.
 Once your favorite artists flops or is dragged you feel personally disrespected because you feel that your tastes have been invalidated or attacked.
 So then you begin attacking other people to make them feel as bad as you feel.
-This is yet another endless cycle of stan wars because most of us have not arrived to the point where we aren’t so dependent on other people’s validation.
+This is yet another endless cycle of stan wars because most of us have not arrived at the point where we aren’t so dependent on other people’s validation.